-Wire Transfer or Deposit a Cashier's Check for Home Closing
+Wire Transfer or a Cashier's Check for Home Closing?

 How Do Cashier's Checks Work?

-An account holder goes to the bank in person, provides identification and requests a cashier's check from the bank teller.
-You need to have cleared funds in your account to get a cashier's check.
-Here is what the bank teller does:
+An account holder goes to the bank in person, provides identification, and requests a cashier's check from the bank teller.
+She must have cleared funds in her account to get a cashier's check.

-Depending on your relationship with the bank, the bank may charge a small fee for drawing the cashier's check.
+That's it.
+She's done when the teller hands the check over to her.
+Depending on her relationship with the banking institution, it might charge her a small fee for drawing the cashier's check.

 How Do Wire Transfers Work?